weathergard/labcoat/README.md

 An `<index />` element would place-hold for a simple linked index section at the top of the `<article>` element.
 An earlier attempt at this reveals that it is hard to do without general HTML parsing.
 A non-linked version would be easy, but a linked version requires tangling with `<section>` as well as `<h1>` to `<h6>`.

 A conservative solution would be to remove attribute values (`="..."`) before parsing elements, to eliminate the possibility of in-attribute-value less-than and greater-than brackets causing the parse to fail.
 But how then do we replace the old markup with new, without erasing the attributes?
 Move them to a hash table, and add them later?
 This becomes complex.
 And non-instant.

-### Equations
-Transpile basic, non-symbol-crazy LaTeX equations to HTML, with a minimal, automatically generated `<style>` block appearing in the `<head>`.
-Will need to include a font solution of some kind (use TeX Gyre?).